 The baitcasting reel is the most favored in the catfishing world.
 They come equipped with stronger features, and there is a larger overall selection of reels as well as rods to pair with them.

 They come in a variety of different sizes and you customize your set up based on the size of the fish you’re catching.
-They make smaller models that can be utilized to catch smaller catfish, or “eaters,” as well as the larger sizes that allow people to pull trophy class fish.
+They make smaller models that can be utilized to catch smaller catfish, or “eaters,” as well as the larger sizes that allow people to pull trophy class catfish.

 Benefits Of A Baitcast Reel

 Baitcasters come with the ability to hold a large amount of line, strong gear ratios, as well as strong drag systems that allow you to win tournaments.
 The drawback is that these take slightly longer than normal to get accustomed to.
-When you first try these out you will you have some backlash.
+When you first try these out you will have some backlash.

 Don’t be discouraged though, this is easily solved with a quick afternoon practice.
 After that, you’re ready to hit the water and reel in a monster.